wtclarke/spec2nii/README.md

 `spec2nii bruker -m 2DSEQ 2DSEQ_FILE_or_DIR`
 `spec2nii bruker -m FID FID_FILE_or_DIR`

-Ues the `-d` option to dump the header files (method and acqp for fid, visu_pars for 2dseq) into the header extension.
+Use the `-d` option to dump the header files (method and acqp for fid, visu_pars for 2dseq) into the header extension.

 Additional filters can be added by defining additional queries using the `-q` flag.

 Bruker conversion is powered by the [BrukerAPI package](https://github.com/isi-nmr/brukerapi-python) written by Tomas Psorn.

 ### Varian

-`spec2nii varian /path/to/fid.fid` where fid.fid is a Varian fid directory containing a fid and procpar file (Bells and whistles pending -- this only really works with 1D spectra that may change over time and may be received on multiple coils)
+`spec2nii varian /path/to/fid.fid`
+where fid.fid is a Varian fid directory containing a fid and procpar file.
+(Bells and whistles pending -- this only really works with 1D spectra that may change over time and may be received on multiple coils)
-(Written by Jack J. Miller, jack.miller@physics.org)
+Written by Jack J. Miller (jack.miller@physics.org)

 ### Text/LCModel/jMRUI